gianlucajahn/guidetothegalaxy/README.md

 <h1>Beyond Earth </h1>
-An optimistic glance into the future of human spaceflight, padded with a pinch of sarcasm.
+An optimistic glance into the future of human spaceflight, padded with a pinch of sarcasm. <br />
 Natively open-source and open for contribution.

  </div>